 This enormous building is one of the most famous fortresses in the World.
 Over the years it has been a prison a palace and even a zoo!
 Go figure!

-The Tower Bridge in London is a sight to behold.
+The Tower Bridge in London is a sight to behold and easy to see during your 24 hours in London.
 It spans the River Thames and has been in existence since 1894.
 Did you sing the song “London bridge is falling down, falling down..” as a child?
 Well the pictures you see of the famous bridge in London is Tower Bridge not London Bridge.
 There have been several bridges over the years in the location of the London Bridge.
 Fun fact: the previous London Bridge was sold to an American oil tycoon who rebuilt it in Lake Havasu City, Arizona.

 Big Ben was formerly known as “Clock Tower” and was renamed the “Elizabeth Tower” in honor of the Diamond Jubilee of Elizabeth II.
 It is located at the north end of the Palace of Westminster/Houses of Parliament.
 It is over 150 years and very unique so do not miss it!